 “I remember the first time I got on a train again I was actually sick the whole way back.
 Like physically ill because of how traumatizing it was.

 “I couldn’t have anyone walk behind me.
 I suffered a lot of anxiety in crowded areas and only very recently, in the last 6 months, I’ve been able to walk alone.”

 Harriotte travelling alone to Japan for the Miss international pageant, photo credit: Harriotte Lane

 When Harriotte came out with her story she received hundreds of responses from women who had been through similar experiences.

-“I got people to tell their story and not be ashamed, so it was successful what happened to me.
-I totally believe whatever negative experience turns into a positive one, I think you can tell with all my stories that when something bad happens to me I try and make it positive and it’s got me so far in life.”
+“I totally believe any negative experience can turn into a positive one, I got people to tell their story and not be ashamed but I think you can tell with all my stories that when something bad happens to me I try and make it positive, and it’s got me so far in life.”

 “That dragged me down so many times, caring so much what other people think.
 Even just this year I’ve not listened to a single person, just done everything for me and made myself number one priority.”